rocky-linux/createhdds/README.md

 * `filesystem` - if set, this partition will *always* have this filesystem.
 If not set, the filesystem will be determined according to the image group's `filesystems` value (see below).
 * `label` - if set, this partition will have this label
+* `gpt-type` - if set, the partition will be of the type defined by the partition GUID.
 #### `writes`

 This key is **optional**.
 Its value is a list of dicts.
 Each dict represents a single file that should be created on one of the partitions in the image.
 There are exactly three required keys for the dict: